 Yes, a freezing order can restrain someone from moving or disposing of assets both within the country and internationally.
 However, a worldwide freezing order must be accompanied by action in the jurisdiction in which the assets are held.
-Obtaining a freezing order in England or Wales does not automatically guarantee the successful recovery of assets.
+Obtaining a freezing order in England or Wales does not automatically guarantee that international asset recovery will be successful.

 How does someone challenge a freezing order over their assets?

-Freezing orders or freezing injunctions are usually obtained without notice so the affected individual is unlikely to hear about it until the order is made.
-However, the court will also list a further hearing, usually within 7 days of the order being made, which allows them the opportunity to challenge it.
+Freezing orders or freezing injunctions are usually obtained without notice, so the affected individual is unlikely to hear about it until the order is made.
+However, the court will also list a further hearing, usually within seven days of the order being made, which allows them the opportunity to challenge it.

 Successful challenges are made on the basis that the applicant did not prove the legal requirements to make a freezing order, for example, that there is no real risk that the respondent will dissipate their assets.
 The respondent can also argue against a freezing order on the basis that it is too oppressive or prevents them from maintaining their ordinary living, business or legal expenses.